 We stopped for supper in Kilmore, a small village nearby.
-We ordered beers and sat outside on a lovely evening, laughing and talking.
+We ordered beers and sat outside on a lovely evening, laughing, and talking.
 It was so much fun to travel with Sterling and Olivia.
-Mature, thoughtful, considerate, they were ideal companions.
+Mature, thoughtful, and considerate, they were ideal companions.
 That they were my children was a bonus - and a source of pride.
 Nostalgia too.
-I awoke the next morning in our room at the bed-and-breakfast in Inverness to a sight that made my heart ache.
+I awoke the next morning in our room at the bedsophisticated search ever.
+The result was the same.
+No monster.
+As for us, we just wanted to see and-breakfast in Inverness to a sight that made my heart ache.
 The room had a slanted ceiling and the kids slept in twin beds across from each other, looking almost exactly like they did in an A-frame that we stayed in during our visits to the James Ranch, north of Durango, Colorado, when they were kids.
 One particular memory stands out.
 In June 2004, I was feeling highly stressed by an office situation at Quivira, so I scooped up the five-year old kids and whisked them to Durango for four days.
 It was heaven.
 We walked all over town, ate at our favorite Mexican restaurant, and spent an entire day on the steam train that runs to Silverton and back.
 When we returned to A-frame that evening, we were covered in soot, exhilarated, and exhausted.
 When I checked on Sterling and Olivia the next morning, I saw the same image that I saw in Inverness.
 Our time together in Durango restored my spirits.
 I returned home reinvigorated for what lay ahead.
 I felt the same about our time together in Scotland.
 Twenty years on, travel and family still had the power to heal.

-We spent the day on the remote and magnificent Isle of Skye - where our Highland history lesson continued amidst a crush of traffic.
-We crossed a narrow strait to the island on the Skye Bridge which opened in 1995, ending centuries of ferrying from the mainland (the crossing brought skye-landers as they rowed people across the water).
+We spent the following day on the remote and magnificent Isle of Skye - where our Highland history lesson continued amidst a crush of traffic.
+We crossed a narrow strait to the island on the Skye Bridge which opened in 1995, ending centuries of ferrying from the mainland (the crossing brought to mind the Skye Boat Song, one of my favorites, originally sung by Skye-landers as they rowed people across the water).
 Skye is famous for its austere beauty, dominated by treeless valleys and windswept crags.
 It did not disappoint.
 Although the bumper-to-bumper traffic glued my attention to the road, I received regular reports from the kids about the spectacular scenery.
 Finally, we pulled over.
 Wow.
-Skye fell under viking control in the 9th century and is mentioned in Norse sagas, where its name can be translated as 'Island of Clouds' - a moniker that was easy to believe.
-Speaking of vikings, there is a Scottish connection with Rollo, the famous viking who led the colonization of Normandy in the early 10th century (and my ancestor).
-The Orkneyinga Saga, written in
+Skye fell under viking control in the 9th century and is mentioned in Norse sagas, where its name can be translated as 'Island of Clouds' - a moniker easy to believe.
+Speaking of vikings, there is a Scottish connection with Rollo, the famous viking who led the colonization of Normandy.
+The Orkneyinga Saga, written in Iceland in the 13th century, chronicles the long line of viking jarls (earls) who ruled the Orkney Islands in northern